FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/platform/guideline.md

    automatic deployment in the corresponding platform.
 A set of testing queries to the deployed components will test that this deployment work properly.

-7) Once there is clear evidence of epigraphs 5 and 6, evaluators must generate a short report summarizing the main evidences provided to pass points 2, 3, and 4 together with detailed description of the testing platform in epigraph 6 i.e. why, under their judgment, the platform is Powered by FIWARE.
+7) Once there is clear evidence of points 5 and 6, evaluators must generate a short report summarizing the main evidences provided to pass points 2, 3, and 4 together with detailed description of the testing platform in point 6 i.e. why, under their judgment, the platform is _"Powered by FIWARE"_.

-8) If evaluators cannot find enough evidences for epigraphs 2, 3, and 4 or the testing activity of the epigraph 6 is not properly executed the application must be rejected.
+8) If evaluators cannot find enough evidences for points 2, 3, and 4 or the testing activity of the point 6 is not properly executed the application must be rejected.